yuboona/punctuation-restoration-pytorch/README.md

 - **Data was changed by accident**: Sorry, our training has gone far away from truth.
 - **We can't transform data to the form what we need**(trust me, there's such kind of needs): Sorry, we also can't start our training.

-Always ba careful about your data.
+Always be careful about your data.
 There's no Out of the box data for your own needs.

 ## 1.1 data processing part

+Pocessing:

+- Remove inrelative word.
+- Remove inrelative symbol.

 ## 1.2 data inputing part

 When input data to the Net, pytorch demands more uniformed data form.
 Pytorch supply a `DataSet` class for pack the data from raw.
-A `Dataloader` is supplied for customize the sampling of dataset.
+A `Dataloader` is supplied for customizing the sampling of dataset.

-It's all for the follow needs:
+- Above is all for the follow needs:

-- determining input sequence length: LSTM require a input sequence. it process a long sequence data and make use of the relation between continuous words.
+  1. Determining input sequence length: LSTM require a input sequence. it process a long sequence data and make use of the relation between continuous words.
-- determining batch division: DNN use **batch** to speed up the training.
+  2. Determining batch division: DNN use **batch** to speed up the training.
 A batch is several sequences data stacked into a matrix, so DNN can output several results once. **But there is problem in LSTM, We more need 2 sequences which are processed continuously to be continuous in data.
 In this way the relation can be transmit to more later LSTM process.**

-For demands, we are customizing the `DataSet` and `Dataloader` class:
+- For demands above, we are customizing the `DataSet` and `Dataloader` class:
   1. **When customizing a `DataSet`**, we divide the data into sequences with length as 100(or whatever).
 This can be customized in `__init__()` of `DataSet`
   2. **When customizing `Dataloader`**, we mainly change the sampling method to make the sequence be continuous(but if no batch, `Dataloader` can supply a simple way `sampler=SeqBatchSampler` to make continuous).
 What we need is to customize `sampler` class's `__iter__()`, doing the sampling like what happened in pic below.It will finally make the training to use continuous data.(This can be found in `SeqSampler.py`)

 ![pic1](img/IMG_0127.jpg)